Thunderstorm asthma? Seriously?

 Although there are no recorded cases of thunderstorm asthma in the United States, Winders says they likely have occurred, just not on the same scale as in Melbourne.

-A study published in 2008 in the medical journal Thorax showed that in Atlanta between 1993 and 2004, 24,350 emergency department visits due to asthma occurred on days following thunderstorms.
+A published in 2008 in the medical journal Thorax showed that in Atlanta between 1993 and 2004, 24,350 emergency department visits due to asthma occurred on days following thunderstorms.

 Scientists have warned thunderstorm asthma could become more prevalent due to the impact of climate change.